Creative Sparks Grants Program Guidelines

 Benefit and value (why is the project important?)

 - Council officers will assess eligibility against the grant guidelines.

 - Council will not redress errors in applications.
 If an application is deemed ineligible, it will not be assessed.

-The Creative Sparks Grants Program is a competitive grants program.
+The Program is a competitive grants program.
 Not every application that meets the assessment criteria will receive a grant.
 In some instances, successful applicants may not receive the full amount of the funding sought, but will be offered a percentage of the total sought.
 In that situation, successful applicants will be required to confirm which of the project outcomes are still achievable and submit a revised budget as a special condition of their funding agreement.

 Making your application

-When available, applications are submitted via the online application system SmartyGrants.
+Applications are submitted via the online application system SmartyGrants.